 Many dark matter theories predict high antiproton and antideuteron fluxes below ~1 GeV, including some neutralinos, Kaluza-Klein neutrinos, and gravitinos.
 While ordinary matter cosmic rays are abundantly produced and accelerated at astrophysical sources (so called "primaries"), the astrophysical cosmic-ray antimatter background comes mainly from the spallation of primaries on the interstellar medium ("secondaries").
 Spallation reactions result in the creation of very few low-energy particles due to kinematics, and energy-loss mechanisms also operate less efficiently on antideuterons (compared to antiprotons), resulting in a highly suppressed antideuteron flux at low energies.
 The antideuteron search exploits both the enhanced dark matter signal and background suppression in the low-energy antideuteron spectrum.

 GAPS will fly over Antarctica using a long-duration balloon.
 The long observation time and low geomagnetic cutoff rigidity near the South Pole allow GAPS to achieve its high sensitivity extending toward low energies.
-The GAPS flight is also near the next solar-minimum, when suppression of fluxes due to solar modulation will be reduced.

 The idea of dark matter was first put forward by Fritz Zwicky in 1937 to explain anomalous galaxy velocities in the Coma cluster.
 Since then, evidence for dark matter has come from a variety of observations of astrophysical phenomena, including galactic rotation curves, the colliding galaxies in the Bullet Cluster, gravitational lensing, and the cosmic microwave background.
 However, these observations alone are unable to discriminate between the myriad viable models for dark matter.